-Priorities in this area are:

-To investigate the biological mechanisms that govern the effects observed in tissues involved in non-cancer effects after low dose exposure regarding specific exposure modalities (including internal exposures since low or high LET emitters will induce quite different types of damage)

-and radiation qualities.
-An approach based on system biology (linked to nano- and/or microdosimetry) is highly recommended to identify clinically relevant pathways involved in low dose radiation-induced non-cancer effects.

-To conduct epidemiological studies of internal emitter risk, incorporating detailed dosimetric assessment and evaluation of dosimetric uncertainties.
-Where feasible and informative, these should include collection of appropriate biological samples and analysis of biomarkers of dose.
+- To investigate the biological mechanisms that govern the effects observed in tissues involved in non-cancer effects after low dose exposure regarding specific exposure modalities (including internal exposures since low or high LET emitters will induce quite different types of damage) and radiation qualities.
+An approach based on system biology (linked to nano- and/or microdosimetry) is highly recommended to identify clinically relevant pathways involved in low dose radiation-induced non-cancer effects. - To conduct epidemiological studies of internal emitter risk, incorporating detailed dosimetric assessment and evaluation of dosimetric uncertainties.
+Where feasible and informative, these should include collection of appropriate biological samples and analysis of biomarkers of dose. - To develop new and innovative ways in experimental studies to determine the Relative Biological Effectiveness (RBE) using up-to-date technologies and to determine/compare the effects of acute versus chronic exposure